PaulBlanche/frugal/docs/data/api/01-page-descriptor.md

 ## Page url

 A page descriptor must export a `pattern` value that will be used to generates the actual path for the page.
-This `pattern` uses `path-to-regexp` syntax :
+This `pattern` uses `path-to-regexp` syntax:

 ```ts
 export const pattern = '/post/:id';
 ```

-This `pattern` defines the shape of the path object : each property in the path will match with a parameter in the `pattern`.
+This `pattern` defines the shape of the path object: each property in the path will match with a parameter in the `pattern`.

 ## Data fetching